Data / API - early access

 • Research desks - reproducible backtests against the historical dataset, with resolved outcome labels and fixed cohorts.

-• Trading teams - low-latency real-time feed plus the lifecycle stream, used as a research input not as execution advice.
+• Trading teams - reviewed signal and lifecycle fields used as a research input.

-• Analytics teams - dashboards on whale wallet behavior, exits, hedges, reversals, separate from signal accuracy.
+• Analytics teams - dashboards on whale wallet behavior, exits, hedges, and reversals, separate from signal accuracy.

 Access

-Early access is allocated by request.
-Pricing depends on surface and refresh cadence.
+Access is allocated by request.
+Pricing depends on dataset scope and refresh cadence after the product surface is ready.
 Same data definitions as the public methodology and Telegram record.

 Data products are research inputs.
 They are not investment advice.
 We do not provide execution, custody, or recommendations.